 As The Who said in 1978… “Who are You?”

 Well, I am Nigel Cooper, born in 1956, with a fondness for family and dogs, particular cars and enjoying and discovering wine.
+I have been an engineer all of my working life.

 I have always been interested in cars and tinkering with all manner of mechanical and electrical things.
 I dismantled things as a boy and eventually was able to repair far more than I broke.
 Luckily my dad was a fitter, working with precision engineering, so he was practical and had tools I could borrow until I collected my own.
-My early car and motorbike history was funded as a schoolboy and student on part-time jobs.
-This meant that the only way I could keep on the road was to repair, rebuild and maintain everything myself.
+My early car and motorbike history was funded as a schoolboy and student by part-time jobs.
+Lack of funds meant that the only way I could keep on the road was to repair, rebuild and maintain everything myself.
 I did have dreams of certain cars, which had to wait a long time until other life essentials were paid for.
-My foremost schoolboy dream was to own an E-Type and that, eventually, came true when I was 50 (and at 52).
+My foremost schoolboy dream was to own an E-Type and that, eventually, came true when I was 50 (and again at 52).

 I am now retired as of May 2015, having worked for 34 years as a consulting engineer designing all manner of mechanical and electrical systems for major building projects.
 I worked in various countries around Europe, even setting up an office in the Middle East, but mainly I worked in London.
 You may have shopped in a Mall, stayed in a Hotel, swum in a Pool, connected to Data Centre, been treated in a Hospital, worked in an Office or even lived in an Apartment that I was involved with.
 I am proud to have been a partner in the firm and helping it to grow to the business it is today, I will always wish it every success.
-My work had kept me busy, perhaps too busy, so I am now revelling in the freedom to do what I wish when I and my family wish.
+My work had always kept me busy, perhaps too busy, so I am now revelling in the freedom to do what I wish when I and my family wish.

 Welcome! (this is really for me, but hopefully you will find something of interest)